 As you’ll find on contentmarketinginstitute.com’s 2020 research, about 87 percent of marketers prefer to use email marketing to promote their content.
 It’s among the most used distribution channels.
 About 81 percent of businesses use it to market their content and it’s only a little behind social media.
 The fact that Romanian B2Bs are still rather new to content marketing strategies opens an entire opportunity gap for both content and email marketing to mix and capture extra minutes of attention.

 How to Do Email Marketing

-The 2019 Adobe Email Usage Study uncovered that people are spending more than five hours a day checking or reading their work and personal emails, personal inboxes being granted 143 minutes of this time.
+The 2019 Adobe Email Usage Study uncovered that people spend more than five hours a day checking or reading their work and personal emails, personal inboxes being granted 143 minutes.
 That means that e-commerce businesses have almost three hours each day to capture the recipient’s attention and motivate them to purchase.

-Although quite a generous interval we could say, only 26% of promotional emails from brands are actually opened.
+Although quite a generous interval we could say, that only 26% of promotional emails from brands are opened.
 And here’s why:

 - almost half of the respondents complained they are emailed too often

 - others don’t open promo emails that include wrong marketing data about the recipient (23%)